 Rule # 1 who are you writing for

-When you write, you are doing so because you need to communicate something to someone.
-In the case of nurse’s notes, your target audience is a legal entity: the state; your boss or a lawyer.
-When writing your documentation keep that idea in mind.
-Write in such way that information cannot be misconstrued.
-Everything you write should not invite any further questioning if possible.
+When you write anything, you are doing so because you need to communicate something to someone.
+In the case of nurse’s notes, your target audience is a legal entity like: the state, your boss or a lawyer.
+When writing your documentation keep this idea in mind.
+Write, so that information cannot be misconstrued.
+Everything you write should not invite any further questioning.
 Never write open ended statements.

-It it is all about documentation.If you don’t document, it doesn’t exist.
+It it is all about documentation.If you did not document it, it doesn’t exist.
 If you gave the right medication but documented the wrong one – you gave the wrong medication.
 You are documenting the work you did so you can prove you did the work.
 Likewise you are documenting events that happened so you can also prove they did happen.
 So nurses notes among many things are – proof of your work.

-Rule # 2 Why you need a note
+Rule # 2 Critically think if you need a note

 Think before you write.
-Nursing documentation cannot be erased; once you write a note it is there forever.
+Nursing documentation cannot be erased.
 If you make a mistake or forget something you can always write a late entry.
 But you can never delete a note from the records.
 The more complex a situation is, the more you should think before you write.
-If in doubt ask other nurses or your DON before you start writing.
+If in doubt ask other nurses or your DON before you start and close the note.

-Rule # 3 Keep your dates and times correct
+Rule # 3 Keep time and date records

 Structure of nurses notes